John Lewis: Funeral services

-Public ceremonies honoring Lewis began in his hometown of Troy, Alabama at Troy University, which had denied him admission in 1957 due to racial segregation.
-His casket was then taken for a memorial held at the historic Brown Chapel AME Church in Selma, Alabama.
+Public ceremonies honoring Lewis began in his hometown of Troy, Alabama, at Troy University, which had denied him admission in 1957 due to racial segregation.
+His casket was then taken for a memorial held at the historic Brown Chapel A.M.E.
+Church in Selma, Alabama.
 Calls to rename the Edmund Pettus Bridge in Selma, in Lewis's honor grew after his death.
 On July 26, 2020, his casket, carried in a horse-drawn caisson, traveled the same route over the bridge that he walked during the Bloody Sunday march from Selma to Montgomery, before his lying in state at the Alabama State Capitol in Montgomery.

 United States House of Representatives Speaker Nancy Pelosi and Senate Majority Leader Mitch McConnell announced that Lewis would lie in state in the United States Capitol Rotunda on July 27 and 28, with a public viewing and procession through Washington, D.C.
 He is the first African-American lawmaker to be so honored in the Rotunda; in October 2019 his colleague, representative Elijah Cummings, lay in state in the Capitol Statuary Hall.
 Health concerns related to the ongoing COVID-19 pandemic led to a decision to have his casket displayed outdoors on the East Front steps during the public viewing hours, rather than the usual line of people in the Rotunda filing past the casket to pay their respects.
 On July 29, 2020, Lewis's casket left the U.S. Capitol and was transported back to Atlanta, Georgia, where he lay in state at the Georgia State Capitol.

 Among the distinguished speakers at his final funeral service at Atlanta's Ebenezer Baptist Church were former U.S. Presidents Bill Clinton, George W. Bush, and Barack Obama, who gave the eulogy.
 Former President Jimmy Carter, unable to travel during the COVID-19 pandemic due to his advanced age, sent a statement to be read during the service.
 The then-current President Donald Trump did not attend the service.
 Lewis was buried at Atlanta's historic South-View Cemetery.

 Lewis penned an op-ed to the nation that was published in The New York Times on the day of his funeral.
 In it, he called on the younger generation to continue the work for justice and an end to hate.